Holger Badstuber: Euro 2012

 After the erratic World Cup, Badstuber improved his performances with consistency and established himself as a starting lineup defender in Löw's team.
 He helped Germany to win all ten matches of the Mannschaft's qualification campaign for Euro 2012 to top group A by playing nine out of a possible ten matches, he was only spared in the – for qualification irrelevant – last match against Belgium.
 During the campaign Badstuber scored his first goal, the 5–1 against Azerbaijan, he headed home a corner kick by Mesut Özil.
-In a friendly 3–3 draw on 11 November 2011 against Ukraine, in the international inauguration match of the new Kiev Olympic Stadion, Löw's experimental formation featured only three defenders, Badstuber was as named the single centre-back.
+In a friendly 3–3 draw on 11 November 2011 against Ukraine, in the international inauguration match of the new Kyiv Olympic Stadion, Löw's experimental formation featured only three defenders, Badstuber was as named the single centre-back.
 This was interpreted as a signal that out of many possible candidates, Badstuber had established himself as Löw's most important player in Germany's central defense.
 Badstuber started the first game for Germany in UEFA Euro 2012 helping the team to a clean sheet against Portugal in which the Germans won 1–0.

 Due to the fact that Badstuber was injured in December 2012 and only returned to training late during the 2013–14 season, he was not called up for the final 2014 World Cup squad and replaced with youngster Shkodran Mustafi.